atokad5/lazy-loading/readme.md

 ## Styles

 You will be able to have access to a `is--loaded` class.
 This class becomes available when the image becomes fully loaded and is ready to be viewed.

+## Sup?
+If you have any questions feel free to email me or contact me on Twitter [@ispykenny](https://twitter.com/ispykenny)